How Safe Is Samui? - May 2018 Update Including Koh Phangan

 Koh Samui is at a crossroads.
 The path forward for this popular resort island is written large on the signs that have been posted with every box jellyfish sting experienced over many years.
 The local tourism and hospitality operators and the island's authorities have for too long gone in the wrong direction; ignoring expert advice, dismissing damning statistics, failing in their duty of care and hoping the problem would just go away.
 Well, it hasn't and it won't.
 Box jellyfish are here to stay and the time to do something about it is now.

 Two stinger prevention nets have been installed at Koh Samui.
-Both are located at Lamai Beach and the second is installed at Chaweng Beach.
+One is located at Lamai Beach and the second is installed at Chaweng Beach.
 At 100m long and 7 metres deep, these nets are prototypes in the testing phase and have not yet been proven to be fully safe.
 They will be in place until late-2017, though they are currently still in place.
 This is an initiative of Thailand's Marine & Coastal Resources Department (in conjunction with the Koh Samui Municipality and Koh Samui Tourism Association) who will be monitoring the nets' effectiveness.
 Please observe warning and information signs.

 Link To Article on Jellyfish Prevention Nets

-Thailand's Marine & Coastal Resources Department conducts regular (not sure how regular) sweeps with nets in the shallows of certain popular Samui beaches.
+Staff of Thailand's Marine & Coastal Resources Department conduct regular (not sure how regular) sweeps with nets in the shallows of certain popular Samui beaches.
 Wearing full body lycra stinger suits and rubber gloves as protection, they continue to catch the deadly Chironex-type box jellyfish.
-Safety procedures insist they wear full body lycra stinger suits and rubber gloves as protection.
+There have been reports of multi-tentacle box jellyfish stings over August and September 2017 requiring hospitalisation.

 PLEASE NOTE if you or someone gets a sting: